Scotland’s Oldest Bridges.

 1. Additional Information on William Roy, the Roy map and 18th century roads and road network may be found at https://www.roysroads.co.ik

-2. Many of the linked references have pointed the reader to the resource pages of the Royal Commission on the Ancient and Historical Monuments of Scotland.
+2. The resource pages of the Royal Commission on the Ancient and Historical Monuments of Scotland have been most useful.
 Historic Environment Scotland has now absorbed this institution.
 However Canmore, the search facility, remains.

 The main website URL is https://canmore.org.uk/map/about